microsoft/js-rbroker-framework/README.md

 - Browser and Node.js

 We recommend you [download and install](http://nodejs.org/download/) Node.js.
-It is __not__ a requirement for the browser however using the JavaScript client library from within a server or from the command line in addition to the browser can be powerful!
+It is __not__ a requirement for the browser however using the JavaScript RBroker Framework from within a server or from the command line in addition to the browser can be powerful!

 ### Browser

-If your environment is the browser the JavaScript client library can be found
+If your environment is the browser the JavaScript RBroker Framework can be found
 here:

 ```